 Though the above reason might not compel you to learn more about coding, these data from the U.S. Bureau of Labor Statistics would probably help.

 Despite the country experiencing a decline in employment, programming and coding job openings remain steadily rising.
 The Bureau of Labor Statistics even predicted that about 9,700 jobs would be generated for programmers every year for the next 10 years.
 The median annual pay for programmers is about 89,190 dollars last May 2020

-As for jobs solely for coders (e.g. Software Developers, Quality Assurance Analysts, and Testers), the government agency predicted that there would be about 189,200 job openings each year over the next decade.
+As for coding jobs (e.g. Software Developers, Quality Assurance Analysts, and Testers), the government agency predicted that there would be about 189,200 job openings each year over the next decade.
 The median annual pay for jobs like these is about 110,140 dollars for the same year as well.

 Core Skill and Specialization

 Coding is not necessarily a one-size-fits-all skill, and it requires continuous learning and improvement.
 While there are other soft skills that are often associated with coding, studying specialized areas and mastering specific coding languages is essential to succeed in this career path.
 To enhance your coding skills and knowledge, reading the best coding books can be a valuable resource.

 As with any industry, specialization gives you a one-up over other candidates.
 It not only increases your viability of getting hired but also increases your productivity in the workplace.
 Given that you already specialized in your chosen field, it would be much easier for you to do your everyday work at the office.

 It is also worth noting that coders or programmers have several subspecialties as well.
 That said, finding a specialization should not be that difficult.
 There are varieties of jobs from different coding and programming skills such as web developer, application programmer, analyst, software engineer, and many more.
 You just need to find where your passion lies and then acquire the specialized skills needed to enter that subspecialty.